GD-n-Dev/configs/README.md

-# configs
+# Configs
-All my configs when setting up my environment
+- Dev environment for setting up a new computer.